ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 for f in $FILES
 do
   echo "Processing $f file..."
-  pygeometa metadata generate $f --schema=iso19139 --output=$f.yml
+  pygeometa metadata generate $f --schema=iso19139 --output=$f.xml
 done
 ```

-Notice that you can also create your own template of the target iso19139 generation.
+Notice that you can also create your own template for the iso19139 generation.
 By using a customised template you're able to optimise the generated iso19139 records to facilitate for example better INSPIRE complience.

 ```
 pygeometa metadata generate path/to/file.yml --schema_local=/path/to/my-schema --output=some_file.xml